katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_gce.rst

     service_account_file: /home/alexstephen/my_account.json

-Executing ``ansible-inventory --list -i <filename>.gcp.yml`` will create a list of GCP instances that are ready to be configured using Ansible.
+Executing ``assible-inventory --list -i <filename>.gcp.yml`` will create a list of GCP instances that are ready to be configured using Assible.

 Create an instance
 ``````````````````